Roshanichorghe001/Task-5-Wireshark-Network-Traffic-Analysis/README.md

 ### HTTP
 - Used for transferring web pages and other web content.

+### UDP
+A connectionless protocol used for fast communication where speed is more important than guaranteed delivery.

 ## Outcome
 Successfully captured live network traffic and analyzed different protocols using Wireshark.
 This task improved my understanding of packet capture, protocol analysis, and basic network troubleshooting.